GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 Finally, dark mode is known to save a *lot* of energy on AMOLED screens.
 Case studies by the Android team that focused on popular Google apps like YouTube have shown that the power savings can be up to 60%.
-The video below has more details on this.
+The video below has more details on these case studies and the power savings.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/N_6sPd0Jd3g?start=305"
     frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture"